JakebJackson/Local-Lens/README.md

 ## Future Updates

-1. Job listing address pops up on map with clickable pin
+1. Brand assets and branding across web application.
-2. Update validation for user input ie. country spellcheck etc with workable libraries or arrays
+2. Job listing .pops up on map area with clickable pin.
-3. Catch functions
+3. Update validation for user input ie. country spellcheck etc with workable libraries or arrays
-4. Throw functions.
+4. Catch functions
-5. Check if there is a limit on ISO countries accepted in Adzuna API and adjust code to limit, or extend API use
+5. Throw functions.
-6. Companies seeking local employees can target those looking within a certain area
+6. Check if there is a limit on ISO countries accepted in Adzuna API and adjust code to limit, or extend API use for more global opportunities.
-7. Equally employees searching in a specific area can target companies actively seeking employees within a specific area
+7. Extend the functionality to accommodate businesses/companies seeking local employees.
-8. These localiesed job search functions can assist companies and workers in gaining an advantage to building business within their communities.
+8. Crossover business targeted version with employee targeted version to link active seekers of local employees/employers.

 ## Local Lens Project Screenshot